1816

 The 1816 chronograph

-A closer look at Louis Moinet’s new 1816 chronograph means taking a deep dive into over 200 years of history through a timepiece exhibiting a resolutely contemporary style.
-The DNA of the original timepiece, which with its sober, functional, and, for its time, avant-garde design, emerges in every detail.
-The aesthetic codes of the original model have been given a totally new interpretation but one that is always in keeping with the traditional codes of haute horlogerie.
+A closer look at Les Ateliers Louis Moinet’s new 1816 chronograph means taking a deep dive into over 200 years of history through a timepiece exhibiting a resolutely contemporary style.
+The DNA of Moinet’s compteur de tierces, which with its sober, functional, and, for its time, avant-garde design, emerges in every detail.
+The aesthetic codes of the original model have been given a totally new interpretation but one that is always in keeping with traditional haute horlogerie.

-The double-gadroon case, in polished and satin-finished grade 5 titanium, measures 40.6 mm in diameter and is composed of 51 parts.
-It retains its original Directoire style semi-bassine design with a flat case middle.
-Two ascetic push-pieces frame the winding crown, which is decorated with the fleur-de-lys, the emblem of Bourges, Louis Moinet's birthplace.
-The 1816, sober, elegant and timeless, was made to be worn on the wrist.
+The double-gadroon case, in polished and satin-finished grade 5 titanium, measures 40.6 millimetres in diameter and is composed of 51 parts.
+It retains its original Directoire style semi-bassine design with a smooth case middle.
+Two sober pushers frame the winding crown, which is decorated with a fleur-de-lys, the emblem of Bourges, Louis Moinet's birthplace.
+The elegant and timeless 1816 was made to be very comfortable on the wrist.

 The slightly vaulted dial is both legible and functional.
-The chronograph hand is very visible and is accompanied by two totalizers — one for the hours, the other for minutes — along with a small seconds subdial.
+The chronograph hand is clearly visible and shares space on the dial with two totalisers — one for the hours, the other for minutes — along with a small seconds subdial.

 The whole is surrounded by a minute and seconds chapter divided in increments of six, recalling the original sixtieths of a second indication.